marten-seemann/base-drafts/draft-ietf-quic-tls.md

 In general, the rules for which data can appear in packets of which encryption level are the same in QUIC as in TLS over TCP:

-- Handshake messages MAY appear in packets of any encryption level.
+u- Handshake messages MAY appear in packets of any encryption level.
   [TODO: Alerts]
 - PADDING frames MAY appear in packets of any encryption level.
 - ACK frames MAY appear in packets of any encryption level, but